mnlipp/VM-Operator/index.md

 The goal of this project is to provide the means for running Qemu based VMs in Kubernetes pods.

-The image used for the VM pods combines Qemu and a control programm for starting and managing the Qemu process.
-It is called "the runner".
+The image used for the VM pods combines Qemu and a control program for starting and managing the Qemu process.
+This application is called "the runner".

-While you can configure a pod with a runner manually (or with the help of some helm templates), the preferred way is to deploy "the manager" component which acts as a Kubernetes operator for runners and thus the VMs.
+While you can deploy a runner manually (or with the help of some helm templates), the preferred way is to deploy "the manager" component which acts as a Kubernetes operator for runners and thus the VMs.

 ## Motivation
 The project was triggered by a remark in the discussion about RedHat